cincheo/jsweet-candy-js-quickstart/README.md

 You can adapt this template to your own needs in order to bridge any JavaScript library you want.

 For details on how to define an API (definitions) with JSweet, please refer to the <a href="https://github.com/cincheo/jsweet/blob/master/doc/jsweet-language-specifications.md#definitions">Language Specifications</a>.
+Note that if you have the TypeScript definition file of your library, you can use the help of the online [API translator tool](http://www.jsweet.org/online-typescript-to-java-api-translator/) to translate it to Java.

 If you want, consider contributing to the [JSweet](https://github.com/jsweet-candies) Candies Open Source organization on Github.